SwiftGen/StencilSwiftKit/Documentation/tag-call.md

 ## When to use it

 This node only works together with the `macro` tag.
-You must define a macro block before you can call it.
+You must define a macro block first, using the [macro tag](tag-macro.md), before you can call the define block using this `call` tag.

-In contrast to the `set` tag, the `call` and `macro` tags can be used for delayed execution of blocks.
-When the renderer encounters a `macro` block, it won't be rendered, but it's contents stored as a body of the block.
-When the renderer encounters a `call` tag, it will look up any matching block (by name), and will then invoke it using the context from the invocation point.

 The number of arguments in a `call` invocation must match the number of parameters in a `macro` definition.

+_Note: In contrast to the `set` tag, the `call` and `macro` tags can be used for delayed execution of blocks.
+When the renderer encounters a `macro` block, it won't render it immediately, but instead it's contents are stored as a body of the block.
+When the renderer encounters a `call` tag, it will look up any matching block (by name), and will then invoke it using the context from the invocation point._

 Do note that, due to the delayed invocation, a `macro` block can contain `call` tags that invoke the `macro` block again, thus allowing for scenarios such as recursion.

-See the documentation for the [macro tag](tag-macro.md).
+See the documentation for the [macro tag](tag-macro.md) for more information.

 ## Usage example